Steak and Pasta: The Ultimate Guide to Delicious Recipes

 Instructions:

-- Start by cooking the fettuccine according to package instructions.
-Reserve about a cup of pasta water before draining.
+1. Cook the fettuccine according to package instructions.
+Reserve about 1 cup of pasta water before draining.

-- While the pasta cooks, season the ribeye with salt and pepper, then grill or pan-sear to your liking, around 4-6 minutes per side for medium-rare.
+2. While the pasta cooks, season the ribeye with salt and pepper, then grill or pan-sear for about 4-6 minutes per side for medium-rare.
 Let it rest, then slice thinly.

-- In a large skillet, melt butter and sauté the minced garlic until fragrant.
-Pour in the heavy cream and simmer for 5 minutes.
+3. In a large skillet, melt butter and sauté the minced garlic until fragrant.
+Pour in the heavy cream and let it simmer for 5 minutes.

-- Add in your parmesan, mixing until it melts into a creamy sauce.
-If it gets too thick, add a bit of reserved pasta water.
+4. Stir in the parmesan cheese until it melts into a creamy sauce.
+If the sauce thickens too much, add a little reserved pasta water.

-- Toss the fettuccine into the skillet, followed by the slices of steak, and mix them all together.
-Serve garnished with fresh parsley and extra cheese if desired!
+5. Toss the fettuccine into the skillet, followed by the sliced steak, and mix well.

 Steak Pasta Salad: A Fresh Spin